-The most widely produced stainless steels are either austenitic or ferritic in microstructure.
+The most widely produced stainless steels are either austenitic or ferritic in the microstructure.
 At an atomic level, this equates to a different crystalline structure.
 Never thought of steels as crystalline?
-Well, depending upon the steels composition, how they are produced, heat treated and cooled then the atoms within the metal can align themselves in many different ways.
+Well, depending upon the steel composition, how they are produced, heat-treated and cooled then the atoms within the metal can align themselves in many different ways.
 This crystal structure fundamentally controls the properties of the metal.

-So-called austenitic stainless steels share the same generic properties; good toughness and impact strength, easy to weld, can be work hardened, sensitive to stress corrosion cracking.
-Different types of austenitic stainless steels can provide additional properties, for instance Fermonic 50 (XM-19) has improved strength and corrosion resistance over 316L, but they are both considered easy to fabricate and with toughness across a wider range of operating temperatures.
+So-called austenitic stainless steels share the same generic properties; good toughness and impact strength, easy to weld, can be work-hardened, and sensitive to stress corrosion cracking.
+Different types of austenitic stainless steels can provide additional properties, for instance, Fermonic 50 (XM-19) has improved strength and corrosion resistance over 316L, but they are both considered easy to fabricate and with toughness across a wider range of operating temperatures.

 Ferritic stainless steels have a different crystalline structure which gives a different set of performance traits compared with austenitic alloys; less tough but much more resistant to stress corrosion cracking, difficult to weld and less likely to work harden.
 In much the same way as austenitic stainless steels, there are multiple different grades, that through alloy content can provide varying levels of corrosion resistance at a cost.

 Therefore, duplex stainless steels are a hybrid – nominally a 50:50 mix of austenitic and ferritic microstructures.
 This is achieved through two main mechanisms:

 a) Composition.
 Of the individual elements that go into each specific grade, some tend to favour the creation of the austenitic structure whilst others favour the creation of the ferritic structure.

 b) Thermal history.
 The processing temperatures and cooling conditions will control the exact proportion of each crystalline structure that forms.